swilliams11/edgemicro-decorator/README.md

 ```

 # Prerequisites
-1. You should have an Apigee Edge account (private or public).
+1. You should have an Apigee Edge account (on-premises or public).
 2. You should [create an Apigee Edge Microgateway](http://docs.apigee.com/microgateway/latest/setting-and-configuring-edge-microgateway#Part2) aware proxy.
 Follow the [README](https://github.com/swilliams11/edgemicro-decorator/tree/master/edge) in the `edge` directory which describes how to deploy the Edge Microgateway aware proxy.
 The scripts in this directory will correctly configure the items listed below.
    * Proxy base path should be /greeting
    * Target should be http://localhost:8090/greeting